25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

   db.collectionName.insertOne({_id: "4984" key: "value"})
   ```

-- `insertMany()`: Insert multiple documents by passing an array of documents.
+- `insertMany()`: Insert multiple documents by passing an array of documents

   ```javascript
   db.collectionName.insertMany([{ key: "value" }, { key: "value" }]);
   ```

-  > MongoDB dose not accept message longer than 48MB and will split into batches of 48MB if message is large.
+  > MongoDB dose not accept message longer than 48MB and will split into batches of 48MB if message is large

 - `insert()`: Insert one or more documents at a time.
 It is not recommended to use.
-Also, this command dose not return the _ID_ of the inserted document.
+Also, this command dose not return the _ID_ of the inserted document

   ```javascript
   db.collectionName.insert();
   ```

-- `mongoimport`: Import documents from an external file.
+- `mongoimport`: Import documents from an external file

   ```bash
   mongoimport -d cars -c carsList --drop --jsonArray